robbymckilliam/polynomialphasecrbs/README.md

 https://github.com/robbymckilliam/pubsim.

 A build of this library exists in this repository.
 The Cramer-Rao bounds were calculated using Mathematica 8.0.
-See the computer.nb file in the /code directory.
+See the crbcomputer.nb file in the /code directory.